tile-dev/tile-dev.github.io/docs/architecture.md

 ### Admin

 Tile provide essential tools for logging, monitoring, deployment, and versioning.
-These capabilities enable developers to maintain robust applications by tracking system activity, monitoring performance, managing deployments, and handling version control.
-By offering comprehensive administrative support, Tile ensures that users can effectively manage their applications, optimize performance, and maintain a transparent development process.
+These capabilities enable developers and admins to maintain robust applications by tracking system activity, monitoring performance, managing deployments, and handling version control.
+By offering comprehensive administrative support, Tile ensures that users can effectively manage and optimize their applications.